See Megan Fox and Machine Gun Kelly Twinning at Good Mourning Movie Premiere - E! Online

 In addition to acting in the film—which also features Dove Cameron, Pete Davidson, Whitney Cummings, Zach Villa, GaTa and more stars—Machine Gun Kelly wrote and directed it along with Mod Sun.

-The movie follows actor named London Clash (MGK) who wakes up to a text from his girlfriend Apple (Becky G) that makes him wonder if a breakup is on the horizon.
+The movie follows actor London Clash (MGK) who wakes up to a text from his girlfriend Apple (Becky G) that makes him wonder if a breakup is on the horizon.
 And if that isn't bad enough, he gets the message on the same day he's supposed to have a meeting that could change the trajectory of his career.
 Things don't get much better as London's friends get involved and he tries to decipher the meaning behind the text while feeling the pressure to land a major role.

 MGK told E!
 News' Daily Pop that the idea for the project came after he received a text from Megan that left him confused.